-- Observe students during Opening A. Determine whether they can isolate initial, middle, and final sounds in each CVC word. - Observe students during Opening A and Work Time A. Determine whether they can recall the correct letter based on its sound. - Observe students during Work Time A. Determine whether they can spell words correctly using knowledge of high-frequency words and/or letter-sound correspondence. - Record students' progress on the Snapshot Assessment.
+- Observe students during Opening and Work Time.
+Determine whether they can recall the correct letter based on its sound. - Observe students during Work Time A. Determine whether they can spell words correctly using knowledge of high-frequency words or letter-sound correspondence. - Record students' progress on the Snapshot Assessment.